Economy of Switzerland

-The economy of Switzerland is one of the world's most advanced and a highly-developed free market economy.
-The economy of Switzerland has ranked first in the world since 2015 on the Global Innovation Index and third in the 2020 Global Competitiveness Report.
-According to United Nations data for 2016, Switzerland is the third richest landlocked country in the world after Liechtenstein and Luxembourg.
-Together with the latter and Norway, they are the only three countries in the world with a GDP per capita (nominal) above US$90,000 that are neither island nations nor ministates.
+Switzerland has a highly developed free-market economy.
+The Swiss economy has ranked first in the world since 2015 on the Global Innovation Index and third in the 2020 Global Competitiveness Report.
+According to United Nations data for 2016, it is the third richest landlocked country in the world after Liechtenstein and Luxembourg.
+Together with the latter and Norway, they are the only three countries in the world with a nominal GDP per capita above US$90,000 that are neither island nations nor ministates.
 Among OECD nations, Switzerland holds the 3rd-largest GDP per capita.
 Switzerland has a highly efficient and strong social security system; social expenditure stood at roughly 24.1% of GDP.